pratikshakunghadkar2003/pratikshakunghadkar2003/README.md

   </tr>
 </table>

-# Hi, I'm Pratiksha Kunghadkar 👋
-### Front-End Engineer | Full-Stack Developer | AI Enthusiast

-I am a passionate Full-Stack Developer specializing in JavaScript, Node.js, React.js, and Express.js.
-My focus is on creating impactful projects that solve real-world problems with a strong emphasis on clean and scalable code.

 ### 🚀 About Me
 - 🌱 I’m currently learning: Advanced React.js
 - 👯 I’m looking to collaborate on: Open-source AI or Full-Stack Projects